harshp77/FOOD-EXPERT/README.md

 # FoodExpert: Portable Intelligent Device for Rapid Screening of Pulse Quality and Adulteration

-## Abstract
+## Short Abstract

-Pulses are one of the most important food crops in the world due to their higher protein content, approximately 21- 25%.
-Therefore, it is crucial to analyze the crop’s quality and impurity levels.
-Stones, pebbles, marble chips, and synthetic dyes such as lead chromate, metanil yellow, artificial colors, etc., are some of the impurities added to pulse products, accidentally or on purpose.
-The existing analysis techniques are mostly laboratory- based, time-consuming, costly, and require human examination.
-To address this issue, this paper presents an intelligent system, FoodExpert, based on image processing that automatically uses an image of a pulse sample to identify the region of interest and essential attributes.
-Then, machine learning frameworks are used to predict pulse quality and adulteration levels based on the obtained parameters.
-On the test dataset, the suggested model had a 96% accuracy rate for pulse quality prediction and 94% accuracy for adulteration level prediction.
-The model was successfully deployed on a Raspberry Pi-based hardware prototype and mobile application
+Pulses, rich in protein, are susceptible to impurities.
+FoodExpert, an image-based system, accurately predicts pulse quality and adulteration, achieving 96% accuracy for quality and 94% for adulteration.
+It can be deployed on a Raspberry Pi and mobile app.

 ## Folder Structure